team-automatique/autoapi-js/README.md

 # AutoAPI-JS

-##### Build TypeScript and JavaScript functions automatically into a REST API
+### Build TypeScript and JavaScript functions automatically into a REST API

 ###### Note: it is _HIGHLY_ recommended that you use TypeScript.
-The TypeChecking available will let you produce a much more reliable and better documented API
+The typing system using in TypeScript will let you produce a much more reliable and better documented API

 ### Installing